hskim7639/hskim7639/README.md

-Hello, I'd like to share my codes for those who starts python qt.
+Hello, I'd like to share my codes for those who starts python qt for automation purpose.

 <!---
 hskim7639/hskim7639 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.